srcML/srcML/doc/srcml_input.md

 files, using the character - in place of a file name takes the input list from standard input.

-`-SRC_ENCODING_FLAG_SHORT`, `--SRC_ENCODING_FLAG_LONG`=[<encoding>]
-: Sets the input encoding of the source-code file to encoding.
-The default is to try to automatically determine this when possible.
-Used for any necessary source-code text translation to the encoding used in the srcML file.
-Possible encodings can be obtained by using the command `iconv -l`.

-`-XML_ENCODING_FLAG_SHORT`, `--XML_ENCODING_FLAG_LONG`=[encoding]
-: Sets the xml encoding of the output srcML file to encoding.
-The default is UTF-8.
-Possible encodings can be obtained by using the command `iconv -l`.

 `--NO_XML_DECL_LONG`
 : No output of the default XML declaration.
 Useful when the output is to be placed inside another XML document.